git-moss/DrivenByMoss-Documentation/Akai/Akai-Fire.md

 Press the **Perform** button to activate.
 The PERFORM LED is lit orange.

 * Long press a pad in session mode to select the clip without starting it.
 * **Select Knob**: Scroll to the previous/next scene.
-In addition you can press the knob while turning to switch .between scene pages (a page contains 4 scenes).
+In addition you can press the knob while turning to switch between scene pages (a page contains 4 scenes).
 * **Grid buttons**: Select the previous/next page of the track bank.
 * **Mute/Solo 1-4**: Start Scene 1-4; the LED is lit if the scene is selected.
 * **Shift+Mute/Solo 1-4** Selects the scene without starting it.